Governor Bill Lee announces $100M initiative to fight crime in Tennessee - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — Governor Bill Lee has launched a $100 million fund that will be used to strengthen public safety across Tennessee.

-The governor’s office announced the launch of the $100 million Violent Crime Intervention Fund Tuesday morning, stating that the fund will equip law enforcement with the tools needed to make every community safe.First Lady Jill Biden to visit Nashville this Wednesday
+The governor’s office announced the launch of the $100 million Violent Crime Intervention Fund Tuesday morning, stating that the fund will equip law enforcement with the tools needed to make every community safe.Casey White arrives at Lauderdale County Courthouse for arraignment

 “Unprecedented times call for unprecedented support.
 I invite all police departments and sheriff’s offices to engage this opportunity so the state can thoughtfully invest these dollars in proven methods that will curb violent crime and strengthen public safety,” said Governor Bill Lee, “Every Tennessean deserves to feel safe in their community, and our local law enforcement agencies deserve access to the resources needed to deliver that quality of life.”